Democrats win enough for narrow Pennsylvania House majority | Times Leader

 The House’s chief clerk, Brooke Wheeler, is expected to preside during the Jan.
 3 swearing-in until a speaker is elected.
 The next speaker must schedule the three special elections before or on same day as the May 16 spring primary.

-Mike Straub, spokesman for current House Speaker Bryan Cutler, R-Lancaster, said the situation may come into better focus after the two caucuses assemble to elect their own leaders next week.
+Mike Straub, spokesperson for current House Speaker Bryan Cutler, R-Lancaster, said the situation may come into better focus after the two caucuses assemble to elect their own leaders next week.

 Straub said he expected “conversations between both leadership groups about what’s a path forward as we hit a very unique swearing-in day.”

-A spokeswoman for current House Minority Leader Joanna McClinton, D-Philadelphia, declined comment.
+A spokesperson for current House Minority Leader Joanna McClinton, D-Philadelphia, declined to comment.
 McClinton said after the successful election that she expected to become the first Black woman in state history to be elevated to the speakership.

-Also Friday, Cutler named three representatives to manage the against Democratic Philadelphia District Attorney Larry Krasner during a trial in the Senate, which may not occur until sometime next year.
+Also Friday, Cutler named three representatives to manage the impeachment case against Democratic Philadelphia District Attorney Larry Krasner during a trial in the Senate, which may not occur until sometime next year.

 But the two majority party members he picked may be in the minority once the trial begins, and the lone Democrat voted against impeachment.